 7. Vinegar Solution

-They will then crawl under the “shade” during the heat of the day.
-Once they are all under the burlap covering, squish them or remove them by hand.
+The caterpillars will then crawl under the “shade” during the day’s heat.
+Once they are all under the burlap covering, squish or remove them by hand.

 9. Cover Your Plants

-You can use a thin mesh covering to cover your plants to keep off caterpillars and other crawly pests.
+You can cover your plants with thin mesh to help keep off caterpillars and other crawling pests.

-Row covers can also prevent moths and butterflies from laying their eggs on your crops, which can prevent a caterpillar insect infestation from ever arising.
+Row covers can also prevent caterpillar infestations.
+They stop moths and butterflies from laying eggs on your crops.

 10. Complement Your Plants